Henrique Araújo: 2023: Loan to Watford

-After making 14 appearances, finding limited first-team minutes, during Benfica's opening half of the season, on 23 January, 2023, Araújo joined English Championship club Watford on loan until the rest of the season, in order to continue his development.
+After making 14 appearances, finding limited first-team minutes, during Benfica's opening half of the season, on 23 January 2023, Araújo joined English Championship club Watford on loan until the rest of the season, in order to continue his development.

+2023–24: Loan to Famalicão

+On 18 July 2023, Primeira Liga club Famalicão announced the signing of Araújo on a season-long loan from Benfica.

 International career

 Araújo represented Portugal at under-17 and under-19, for a total of 7 caps, scoring four goals.
 On 7 October 2022, Araújo won his first cap for the under-21 side, replacing Gonçalo Ramos in the 46th minute in the 11–0 victory thrashing of Liechtenstein for the 2023 European Championship qualification campaign.